ActiveGrasp: Information-Guided Active Grasping with Calibrated Energy-based Model: Experiment

 \subsection{Simulation Setup}

 We use the PyBullet simulation environment to evaluate our method in simulation \cite{pybullet}.
 To evaluate our method in simulation, we build a cluttered scene from the meshes of the objects in the YCB dataset~\cite{ycb}.
 A 7 DoF Franka robot is placed on one end of the table.
 We randomly generate configurations of these objects and place them into the scene.
 The number of objects in each scene is 10.
 One object is dropped inside the rectangular region in front of the robot by another.
 An RGBD camera is mounted on the wrist of the robot, with a resolution of 800x800 for both color and depth cameras.
 Examples of the simulation scene are shown in appendix.
 We run all the experiments for 400 trials, including 20 different scenes, 5 different target objects in each scene, and 4 trials for each target.
 In each trial, the method takes 2 fixed views as initialization and actively selects 2 more views.
-In each selection stage, 40 candidates are sampled on the sphere with a radius randomly sampled between 0.3m and 0.5m centered on the target points.